 SAVANNAH, Ga.
-(WSAV) – West Chatham Elementary School will be closing down for a week due to positive COVID-19 cases.
+(WSAV) – West Chatham Elementary School will reopen Monday following a weeklong closure due to positive COVID-19 cases.

-According to the Savannah-Chatham County Public School System (SCCPSS), the cases were identified among administrative personnel in the front office.
+The Savannah-Chatham County Public School System (SCCPSS) announced last Friday that coronavirus cases had been identified among administrative personnel in the front office.

 If a child develops symptoms of the virus, SCCPSS asks parents to keep the student out of school and group activities (sports or playgroups, for example) and contact their health care provider.